RayHightower/RayHightower.com/_posts/2015-10-23-research-or-ready-fire-aim.markdown

 <img src="/images/just_enough_research.jpg" alt="Just Enough Research" align="right">

 It is popular to view entrepreneurs as risk takers.
 After 20+ years running WisdomGroup, I’m not sure that’s an accurate view.
-The successful entrepreneurs I know will reduce risk before launching a venture.
+From what I've observed, successful entrepreneurs will reduce risk before launching a venture.

+### Pothole Metaphor

-Pothole metaphor: When most people see a road full of potholes, they avoid the road.
+When most people see a road full of potholes, they avoid the road.
 But an entrepreneur, looking at the same pothole-filled road, will devise ways to navigate over and around the obstacles.
 Some people avoid risk outright.
 Entrepreneurs reduce risk through creativity.

 ### Risks in Software Development